Step One: Browse Job Postings

 The following procedure is utilized in the employment of certified personnel in Rock Hill School District Three:

-- All certified applicants participate in a prescreening interview either at a college job fair or at the District Office.
-School administrators then conduct interviews and make recommendations for employment to the Executive Director of Personnel.
+- All certified applicants participate in a pre-screening interview either at a college job fair or at the District Office.
+School administrators then conduct interviews and make recommendations for employment to the Chief Personnel Officer.

-- Pending requesting a SLED (South Carolina Law Enforcement Division) background report, the Executive Director of Personnel determines whether or not to submit the recommendation to the Board of Trustees for approval.
+- Pending requesting a SLED (South Carolina Law Enforcement Division) background report, the Chief Personnel Officer determines whether or not to submit the recommendation to the Board of Trustees for approval.
 If submitted and approved by the Board, a contract is then offered to the selected individual.

 - Applicants who are interviewed for specific positions are notified when a final decision is made.